kishuni/speedfuns/undertale/pacifist.md

 - Phase 2: Top left of the room for the `ACT` during the gloves.
 - Phase 3: All the way to the right to get to the `ACT`.
 - Phase 4: Above the middle for `ACT`, RNG on whether it appears from the left or right.
 - Phase 5: Middle pan for the `ACT`.
 You can move above the pan for this.
+(12 waves, I think?)
 - Phase 6: Close and reload the game as soon as the bullets turn into flowers.
 - Don't die?????????